HTTP-RPC/Kilo/README.md

 }
 ```

-The methods could be invoked using this HTML form, for example, or by HTTP-RPC's `WebServiceProxy` class:
+The methods could be invoked using this HTML form, for example, or by Kilo's `WebServiceProxy` class:

 ```html
 <form action="/upload" method="post" enctype="multipart/form-data">